adsherman/SgTopWorkshop/README.md

 conda install conda env create -f environment.yml

-# OSX is not compatible with some of the environments, unfortunately
+# OSX is not compatible with some of the packages that have been vetted, unfortunately